 In Victoria, section 8 of the Australian Consumer Law and Fair Trading Act 2012 (Vic) (‘ACL&FTA’) applies the Australian Consumer Law in schedule 2 to the C&C Act as a law of the state of Victoria.

-This chapter contains a brief description of the main consumer protection Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. that applies in Victoria, under the ACL.
+This chapter contains a brief description of the main consumer protection legislation that applies in Victoria, under the ACL.

 This chapter provides only an introduction to the subject.
 Legal advice should always be obtained in relation to individual facts.